 All coordinated dress regulations and guidelines are subject to the discretion of the principal.
-If students are out of dress code we will notify their parent/guardian and find a change of clothes from our coordinated dress closet.

 We have a closet full of gently used Coordinated Dress clothing.
 Please feel free to stop by and take some clothes or donate any of your student's gently used clothes they have grown out of!